Mountain weather

 (at 800m)

-Fog Light shower (day) Light shower (day) Heavy shower (day) Heavy shower (day) Heavy rain
+Cloudy Heavy rain Heavy rain Sleet Sleet shower (day) Heavy snow shower (day) Heavy snow shower (day) Heavy snow

 Chance of precipitation